-The RCMP were key facilitators in the period Sangussaqtauliqtilluta.
-As the sole representatives of government in most places in the region, RCMP were responsible for enforcing laws and promoting services in almost every sphere of life.
-They continued to register births and adoptions, collect people for medical check-ups, inoculate qimmiit, and assist with medical emergencies.
-It was during this period, however, that the government set out to deliver national programs-family allowances and old age pensions-and become more active in getting Inuit to send children to school.
+The RCMP were key facilitators of the period called Sangussaqtauliqtilluta, meaning "when people started to be persuaded to change their ways."
+As the sole representatives of government in most places in the region, the RCMP were responsible for enforcing laws and promoting services in almost every sphere of life.
+They continued to register births and adoptions, collect people for medical checkups, inoculate qimmiit, and assist with medical emergencies.
+It was during this period, however, that the government set out to deliver national programs-family allowances and old-age pensions-and become more active in getting Inuit to send children to school.

-The militarization of the Arctic in the Second World War and the first decade of the Cold War brought tumultuous change as Canada turned its gaze more frequently north.39 Thousands of Americans arrived in the 1940s to build the Frobisher Bay airfield (now Iqaluit).
-The Cold War and the construction of the DEW Line in the mid 1950s was a major catalyst for changes in Inuit life and, in many ways, to the duties of the RCMP.
-DEW Line contracts brought thousands of qallunaat military personnel and civilian workers, as well as millions of tons of building materials into the Canadian Arctic.
-All the activity also attracted Inuit to construction sites, where they might be able to get some temporary employment and access discarded supplies.
+The era includes the Second World War and the early portion of the Cold War that brought tumultuous change to Qikiqtaaluk as the Arctic gained a higher significance for Canada.
+Thousands of Americans arrived in Qikiqtaaluk to build the Frobisher Bay airfield in Iqaluit in the 1940s.
+The construction of the DEW Line in the mid-1950s was a major catalyst for changes in Inuit life and, in many ways, to the duties of the RCMP.
+DEW Line contracts brought thousands of Qallunaat military personnel and civilian engineers, as well as millions of tons of building materials, into the Canadian Arctic.
+All the activity also attracted Inuit to construction sites, where they might be able to get temporary employment and access discarded supplies.
 The attraction of building activity and the potential for work was particularly strong in Iqaluit.

-Military police operated on the bases themselves, but the RCMP was responsible for the policing of all civilians, including contractors, suppliers and Inuit.
-Terry Jenkin, a retired RCMP officer, told the QTC that "The military were not allowed fraternization.
+Military police operated on the bases themselves, but the RCMP was responsible for the policing of all civilians, including contractors, suppliers, and Inuit.
+Terry Jenkin, a retired RCMP officer, told the QTC, "The military were not allowed fraternization.
 One of our duties was to monitor such activity to ensure that there was no collusion between airmen and young Inuit girls.
-If we did find that, we took the Inuit girl back home and reported the airmen to the authority."40 Sexual relations between military contractors and personnel were known to be taking place, some of which were certainly against the law, either because the girls were not of age or because they were sexual assaults.
-In 1958, for example, a Canadian worker at a military station (FOX-3 on the DEW Line) felt compelled to write an anonymous letter to the Minister of Northern Affairs, saying:
+If we did find that, we took the Inuit girl back home and reported the airmen to the authority."
+Sexual relations between military contractors and personnel were known to be taking place, some of which were certainly against the law, either because the girls were not of age or because they were sexual assaults.
+In 1958, for example, a Canadian worker at a military station (FOX-3 on the DEW Line) in Qikiqtaaluk felt compelled to write an anonymous letter to the Minister of Northern Affairs, saying:

 Eskimos are getting a raw deal on the Dew Line.
 In one instance a Federal Electric officer is currently taking advantage of his position as Station Chief of Fox-3 to rape Eskimo woman.
 This man should be banned from Northwest Territories if law and order are to be maintained in this country.
-Apparently Federal Electric is aware of this fact because it is known to everybody on the Line.41
+Apparently Federal Electric is aware of this fact because it is known to everybody on the Line.

 It is unknown if action was taken.

-In 1959, RCMP officer Van Norman also spoke out against what he saw as the sexual and emotional exploitation of Inuit women by DEW Line employees.
-The RCMP shifted its work to policing the increasing number of qallunaat who were working and settling in the north.
+In 1959, RCMP officer Van Norman spoke out against what he saw as the sexual and emotional exploitation of Inuit women by DEW Line employees.